 Each acquisition allows for an adjustment to the purchase price to be made subsequent to the transaction closing date based on the actual amount of working capital and cash delivered to the Company.
 The consideration paid and purchase price allocations disclosed reflect the effects of these adjustments.

-The allocation of purchase consideration related to certain 2020 acquisitions is considered preliminary with provisional amounts related to tax-related and other items.
+The allocation of purchase consideration related to 2020 acquisitions is considered final.